dxmv/wallet-tracker/README.md

 - [ ] News page
 - [ ] Logout
 - [ ] Better design
-- [ ] Tickets page
-- [ ] Admin page
-- [x] When a user click on a crypto, they get various info about it in a modal
+- [x] When a user clicks on a crypto, they get various info about it in a modal
 - [x] Get 1000 cryptos from api
 - [ ] Optimize the dashboard
 - [ ] Add loading